 Once you meet the condition(s), you'll be eligible to redeem the reward.
 Reward redemptions very based on category.
 For example, a redemption for an in person facility tour is different than a redemption for 10% off a product.
 Read this article to learn more about the types of shareholder reward redemptions:

-While it depends on the company offering the reward, there are two main processes for verifying that you meet the redemptions of shareholder.
+While it depends on the company offering the reward, there are two main processes for verifying that you meet the qualifications of an eligible shareholder.

 There are many companies that offer shareholder rewards directly to shareholders.
-While it depends on the specific company, verification typically includes a paper application and brokerage statement printout that is then faxed to the company.
+While it depends on the specific company, verification typically includes a paper application and brokerage statement printout that is then faxed or mailed to the company via certified USPS mail.

 It can take several weeks for the reward to be processed.
 But, for some companies who have these processes like Ford, or Norwegian Cruise Lines, the savings can really add up, making it worth the wait.